Calif. Motel to pay $1.6 million penalty over public beach access 2

 HALF MOON BAY, Calif. – One of Northern California’s maximum one-of-a-kind inns, the Ritz-Carlton Half Moon Bay, where rooms rent for $1,000 a night time, and Silicon Valley corporations often keep posh retreats, agreed Thursday to pay $1.6 million in penalties to the California Coastal Commission to settle years of violations of nation coastal laws

-On Thursday, commissioners have been surely angry.
+On Thursday, commissioners were surely angry.

 “When I see these legacy violations, there may be outrage and exhaustion,” stated Commissioner Donnie Brownsey.
 “You reflect onconsideration on the families and nearby folks and traffic who’ve not been capable of visiting the one’s seashores for almost a technology.”